Yuanlli/Python-DS-and-ML-bootcamp-Udemy/README.md

 👩‍💻 Data exploration using Python

+Pandas exercise from the Python for Data Science with Machine Learning Bootcamp from Udemy.
 This data contains the names, job title, and compensation for San Francisco city employees on an annual basis from 2011 to 2014.
-Data is from Kaggle https://www.kaggle.com/datasets/kaggle/sf-salaries/data
+Dataset is from Kaggle https://www.kaggle.com/datasets/kaggle/sf-salaries/data